ddbj/www/_documents/data-categories-e.md

 ## Acceptable data for DDBJ  {#accept}

-For the request of [Primary
-entry](/ddbj/submission.html#primary_entry) submission, in principle, DDBJ accepts any nucleotide sequences that are experimentally determined by submitters, but can not accept computational predicted and/or cited sequences.
+For the request of [Primary entry](/ddbj/submission.html#primary_entry) submission, in principle, DDBJ accepts any nucleotide sequences that are experimentally determined by submitters, but can not accept computational predicted and/or cited sequences.

+However, the following sequence data is not acceptable for DDBJ:

+- Amino acid sequences with no underlying nucleotide submission
+- Sequence containing a mix of genomic DNA and RNA transcript
+- Sequences without a physical counterpart (consensus sequences)
+- Sequences with length less than 100 nucleotides (since June 2021)
+- Sequence consisting only of primer (since June 2021)

 Even if your sequence is identical to previously reported sequence(s), on the condition that the sequence is independently determined, you can